Want to know more about cloud hosting and read reviews on the best providers? You’ve come to the right place.

 Cloud hosting is a modern, reliable form of hosting – it’s no wonder you’re interested in it!

-From our research, there are six standout cloud hosting providers.
+From our research, there are eight standout cloud hosting providers.
 Each brings something slightly different to the table, so it’s important to know what you’re looking for.

-To recap, let’s run through the top six and what they specialize in.
+To recap, let’s run through the top providers and what they specialize in.

-- 1&1 IONOS: Best For Overall Cloud Hosting
+- A2 Hosting: Best Overall for Cloud Hosting (from $5/month).

-If you’re looking for the crème de la crème of cloud hosting, 1&1 IONOS is the way to go.
+If you’re looking for the crème de la crème of cloud hosting, A2 Hosting is the way to go.
 It has better features than any of its competitors, and won’t cost you an arm and a leg.

-Beyond price and support, features are the main thing you should look at.
+Beyond price, features are the main thing you should look at.
 Identify what’s most important to you – storage, RAM, uptime etc. – and work from there.
-If you need a more detailed, side-by-side comparison, have a look at our web hosting providers comparison chart here.
+If you need a more detailed, side-by-side comparison, have a look at our web hosting providers comparison chart.

 What’s the difference between shared hosting and cloud hosting?